The SLN function calculates the depreciation of an asset for one period using the straight-line method.

 As a VBA function, you can use it in macro code.
 You can enter the function through the Microsoft Visual Basic Editor.

-Syntax for SLN Function
+The syntax for SLN Function

 =SLN(Cost, Salvage, Life)